Arrival and registration at Lund University

 3. Complete your registration and enrolment

-Present your 'notification of results' print-out, or your 'letter of acceptance' (exchange student), so that we can register your arrival during Arrival Day.
+Present your 'notification of results' print-out, or your 'letter of acceptance (exchange student), so that we can register your arrival during Arrival Day.
 If you arrive after Arrival Day, visit the International Desk with your 'notification of results'/'letter of acceptance' to receive your welcome pack and so we can record that you have arrived.
-Exchange students must also attend the 'Registration/Meet Your Coordinator' day to finalise your study plans.
+If you are an exchange student, you must also attend the 'Registration/Meet Your Coordinator' day to finalise your study plans.

 All students must attend the first class to complete enrolment.
 If you will arrive after the first day of class, contact your programme/course coordinator in advance so they know when to expect you and your place in the programme is kept.